DDMAL/ddmal.github.io/_research/The_Music_Listening_Histories_Dataset_(MLHD).md

 Each log is a quadruple `<timestamp, artist-MBID, release-MBID, recording-MBID>`.

-In order to allow easy computation in HPC parallel systems, the dataset is distributed as TAR files with about 1K user listening histories files each.
-The full dataset is distributed as 576 files of about 1GB each.
-These files are subsequently bundled in sets of 32 TAR files in order to facilitate its downloading.
+To allow easy computation in HPC parallel systems, the dataset is distributed as TAR files with about 1K user listening histories files each.
+The full dataset contains 576 files of about 1GB each.
+These files are subsequently bundled in sets of 32 TAR files in order to facilitate downloading.
 (Note: the file `MLHD_386.tar` does not have any actual listening history.
 It is part of the dataset just to add up to 576 files, thus facilitating the parallelization by using many combinations of factors)

 Additionally, we also provide a set of text files with demographic information, as well as listening habits and behavioural data.
 <br>